 For optimal preparation for any tours, I recommend the workouts on my Youtube channel:

-In Iceland you can often expect a mix of sun, clouds, wind, rain and snow.
-The temperatures were actually always between 0 and 5 degrees.
-The best time to travel is definitely from the last week of July until the last week of August.
-Then there is only little snow and the landscape comes visually to full advantage.
+In Iceland, you can often expect a mix of sun, clouds, wind, rain and snow.
+For me, the temperatures were always between 0 and 5 degrees.
+The best time to visit is definitely from the last week of July to the last week of August.
+There is very little snow then and the landscape really comes into its own.
 Overall, you can complete the trail from mid-June to mid-September.

-Tip: Make sure that you do not want to run your hike when the ultramarathon is taking place.
-It is then bustling with runners, course marshals, escorts and photographers.
-The lonely and relaxing hiking adventure is then gone.
+Tip: Make sure that you don't undertake your hike during the ultramarathon.
+At this time of year, the trail is teeming with runners, marshals, guides and photographers.
+The original solitary and relaxing hiking adventure is then lost.

 Water: The water in the rivers is not drinkable due to impurities.
 It contains a lot of volcanic sediment.
 However, you can also fill up your water at the huts.
 The water is filtered there.
 In an absolute emergency, at least use a water filter.
 You should carry one with you on every longer hike anyway.